Registrations are now closed

 Solar Together operates on a group-buying approach, with the core principle that by coming together homeowners will have enhanced buying power which allows the approved providers to offer a better price than individual homeowners might get from entering the market alone.

 Solar Together West of England offers solar panels with optional battery storage and electric vehicle (EV) charge points.
-It also offers battery storage installation and EV charge points for residents who have already invested in solar panels and are looking to maximise how much of their self-generated energy they can use at home and become less dependent on electricity from the grid.
+For residents who have already invested in solar panels, the scheme offers battery storage installation and EV charge points to maximise how much of their self-generated energy they can use at home and become less dependent on electricity from the grid.

+Registrations are currently closed.
 To register for the scheme, residents must either own their own house or have permission from the landlord to install solar panels.
-Small and medium-sized enterprises (non-domestic) and Commonhold Associations meeting this requirement can also participate.
+Small and medium-sized enterprises (non-domestic) and Commonhold Associations meeting this requirement could also participate.

-You will be emailed a personal recommendation for your home based on the details you provided during registration.
+Applicants are emailed a personal recommendation for their home based on the details you provided during registration.
 This will include the costs and specifications for a complete solar panel installation.

-The decision is then yours as to whether you want to accept your recommendation.
-There is no obligation to continue.
-You will have four weeks to decide.
+The decision is then with the applicant as to whether they want to accept the recommendation.
+There is no obligation to continue, and applicants have four weeks to decide.

-If you accept, the winning installer will contact you to survey your roof and set an installation date.
+If applicants accept, the winning installer will contact them to survey their roof and set an installation date.
 All installations are planned to be completed six months after accepting.

 Telephone and email support are on-hand throughout the whole process, which, together with information sessions, will allow households to make an informed decision in a safe and hassle-free environment.